MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/submitting-a-desktop-cosa-database-update.md

 ## Fill out the APN testing questionnaire

 Once you have tested your APN values, you must fill out the following questionnaire.
-This will be sent to your TAM as part of your submission.
+This will be sent to your technical account manager (TAM) as part of your submission.

 The purpose of this questionnaire is to make sure you have completed testing and to help the team at Microsoft understand how thoroughly you tested the incoming APNs.